Sign Up

 Where: Albany

-Please join NYPIRG and the New York is NOT Disposable Coalition to meet with your state representatives and rally in Albany to help pass two critical bills – the Packaging Reduction and Recycling Infrastructure Act (S.4246-B/A.5322-B) and the Bigger Better Bottle Bill (S.237/A.6353) – to reduce single-use plastics and increase recycling.
+NYPIRG and the New York is NOT Disposable Coalition met with state legislators and rallied to help pass two critical bills – the Packaging Reduction and Recycling Infrastructure Act and the Bigger Better Bottle Bill – to reduce single-use plastics and increase recycling.

 When: 11 AM to 1 PM